You’ve been asked to preach, maybe for the very first time and perhaps you don’t feel quite ready to be thrown into the spotlight.

 When you’re nervous or anxious all of your focus is on you.

 You’re worried if you’ll do a good job or not, if people will like you and people will think that you are a good preacher.

 Get your thinking off of yourself and instead focus on the message God has given you to preach.

-Keep the main thing the main thing and you’ll find yourself concentrating about the important job at hand and forgetting all about those nerves.
+Keep the main thing the main thing and you’ll find yourself concentrating on the important job at hand and forgetting all about those nerves.

-After your preach, ask people for honest feedback, and don’t let them off the hook until they tell you something you can do better.
+After you preach, ask people for honest feedback and don’t let them off the hook until they tell you something you can do better.

-Many top preachers like Andy Stanley always watch their own preaching back on video and make notes on how what you would do better next time.
+Many top preachers like Andy Stanley always watch their own preaching back on video and make notes on what they would do better next time.